antonvh/LMS-uart-esp/Libraries/UartRemote/MicroPython/README.md

 ## Disable repl on UART

-For this library to work properly, the repl prompt duplication on the UART needs to be disabled. therefore, in the make the following change in `boot.py`
+For this library to work properly, the repl prompt duplication on the UART needs to be disabled.
+Therefore, make the following change in `boot.py`

 ```
 ...